coherent-research/dcs-documentation/DCSInstallationGuide.md

 # Introduction
 This installation guide is applicable to version 4 of DCS.

-From version 3.0 onwards DCS deployment is done by Powershell scripts.
+DCS deployment is done by Powershell scripts.
 The Powershell scripts can be downloaded from the Coherent Support Site.

 In addition a Licence file from DCS will be required to run DCS.